Knowing what to expect immediately after your operation might make it less stressful.

 If you had an injection to numb a larger area of your body (regional anaesthetic) or a general anaesthetic, you go from the operating room to the recovery room.
 You stay in the recovery room until you are well enough to go back to the ward.

-While you are in the recovery area the nurses keep a very close eye on you.
-They check:
+While you are in the recovery area the nurses regularly check:

 - your blood pressure, pulse and breathing rate